MeArio/Game_of_Lofe2d/README.md

 # Game_of_Love2d
-So this implementation has 1 unresolved glitch, but I lost interest in it and it's served it's educational purpose.
+So this implementation ~~has 1 unresolved glitch~~, but I lost interest in it and it's served it's educational purpose.

+Fixed the glitch.
 # Dependencies
 LÖVE 0.10.2